 - Vocational and skill assessments

-When closure and layoffs cannot be avoided, access to information on job training, skill upgrade services, and existing job opportunities can reduce the time on unemployment insurance and get people back to work more quickly.
+These services can help reduce the time on unemployment insurance and get people back to work more quickly.

 - 2020 Rapid Response to Re-Employment Presentation English